-This report for the period July 2020 to June 2021 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental and consent compliance performance during the period under review.
+This report for the period July 2021 to June 2022 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental and consent compliance performance during the period under review.
 The report also details the results of the monitoring undertaken and assesses the environmental effects of the Company's activities.

-During the monitoring period, the Company demonstrated an overall high level of environmental performance.
+During the monitoring period, the Company demonstrated an overall high level of environmental performance and an overall high level of administrative performance.